sujato/drafts/nikaya-introductions/nikaya-introductions-sujato/general-introduction-images.md

 Here is general overview of the most important realms found in the suttas.
 It is crucial to remember that, in the Buddhist view, all of these, even the most high, are impermanent and do not constitute true freedom.
 They are not separate metaphysical planes, but mere stations in which consciousness may spend some time during its long journey.

 - **Brahmā realms:** The highest heavens, which correspond to attainments of absorption meditation (_jhāna_), and may only be attained by _jhāna_ practitioners.
 The Brahmā realms include the realms of luminous form (_rūpaloka_) and the formless realms (_arūpaloka_).
 The former are attained by means of the four primary absorptions.
 In this context, the word “form” refers to the refined and radiant echo or reflection of the original meditation subject upon which these states are based.
 The formless states lie beyond this, and are realized when even that subtle luminosity disappears.
 - **Heavens of sensual pleasures:** Many of these are mentioned, most commonly the realm of the Thirty-Three, governed by Sakka.
-Various beings from Indian animist beliefs are said to inhabit the lower tiers of these realms.
+Various beings from Indian animist beliefs are assigned to the lesser of these realms, including _yakkhas_ (spirits), _nāgas_ (dragons), _garudas_ (phoenixes), and _gandhabbas_ (fairies).
 - **Human realm:** The most important realm, where Buddhas appear and the spiritual path is taught.
 - **Lower realms:**  These include the animal realm, the ghost realm, and the hells.
 The realm of the _asuras_—titans or demons—is usually placed here in the later cosmologies, but the early texts seem to treat it as one of the heavens.

 The Buddha taught that doing good and avoiding bad was the path to rebirth in one of the fortunate realms, which include the human realm and all higher realms.
 However, the course of transmigration is long and unpredictable, so no heaven realm provides a sure refuge.

-Far from teaching rebirth as a solace for naive followers unable to face the inevitability of death, rebirth is depicted in traumatic and terrifying terms: the tears that one has shed in the endless course of transmigration are greater than all the waters in all the oceans of the world.
+Far from teaching rebirth as a solace for naive followers unable to face the inevitability of death, rebirth is depicted in traumatic and terrifying terms.
+The tears that one has shed in the endless course of transmigration are greater than all the oceans of the world.
 Thus the true significance of doing good deeds is not merely to get a better rebirth, but to lay the foundations for higher spiritual development, primarily through meditation.

 In the core teaching of the four noble truths, the origin of all suffering is traced to the craving that is connected with rebirth (_yāyaṁ taṇhā ponobbhavikā_).
 The practice of the noble eightfold path is the only thing that enables one to let go of that craving and be free of suffering.
 This is what the Buddha called “extinguishment” or “quenching” (Pali: _nibbāna_; Sanskrit _nirvāṇa_).